denoland/deno/docs/linking_to_external_code/private.md

 a _private_ repository, like a private repository on GitHub.

 Deno supports sending bearer tokens when requesting a remote module.
-Bearer tokens are the predominate type of access token used with OAuth 2.0 and is broadly supported by hosting services (e.g. GitHub, Gitlab, BitBucket, Cloudsmith, etc.).
+Bearer tokens are the predominant type of access token used with OAuth 2.0 and is broadly supported by hosting services (e.g. GitHub, Gitlab, BitBucket, Cloudsmith, etc.).